Hiteshk369/Personal-Portfolio/README.md

 # Personal-Portfolio
 Responsive site for Mobile and Pc screens.
-Not responsive for Ipad and Tab screens.(will do it later)
+Tech-Stack used to create the static website is :
+1. HTML
+2. CSS